Chassahowitzka River Campground Closure

 CURRENT ISSUES:

-The South Florida Water Management District has announced the closure of the Chassahowitzka River Campground, citing hurricane damage, safety concerns, and high repair costs.
+The Southwest Florida Water Management District (SWFWMD) has announced the closure of the Chassahowitzka River Campground, citing hurricane damage, safety concerns, and high repair costs.
 The 40-acre property, part of a larger conservation tract, is now being considered as surplus land, meaning it could be sold off in the future.
 Officials argue the campground has not served conservation purposes, making its upkeep an ineffective use of taxpayer dollars.
 Keep in mind, the WMD making these statements before completing a full evaluation is concerning and echoes similar patterns of communication we’ve seen in past attempts to open conservation land to development.

 WHY IS THIS BAD?